OCA/hr-attendance/hr_contract_update_overtime/README.rst

 Use Cases / Context
 ===================

-This module was developed because in certain cases, you want to Update Overtime of your Employees.

-It will be useful for you if you activate contracts module after attendance.
+Under some circumstances, Odoo fails to calculate employee overtime correctly.
+Examples:

+- When you enable HR contracts in your database after using attendances for some time.
+- When some change in a contract's working schedule should affect the result of overtime in past attendances.
+This module was developed to fix that problem.

 Usage
 =====

-To use this module, you need to:
+To use this module, follow the steps below:

+- **To update a single contract:**

-1. Go to Settings > Attendances
+  1. Go to **Employees** > **Employees**
-2. Activate "Count Extra Hours"
+  2. Select an employee
+  3. Click the **In Contract Since...** button
+  4. Click the **⚙️ actions wheel** icon.
+  5. Click **Update Overtime**

+- **To update multiple contracts at once:**

-3. Go to Employees > Contracts
+  1. Go to **Employees** > **Contracts**
-4. Select any Contract History Running or Expired
-5. Click on "Update Overtime" button on the Header
+  2. Select the contracts you want to update
+  3. Click the **⚙️ actions wheel** icon
+  4. Click **Update Overtime**

 Bug Tracker
 ===========